DNA testing after fertility treatmentsDNA testing and surrogacy

 Full surrogacy involves using an egg from the mother and sperm from the father.
 However, in some cases, a donor egg may be used or the surrogate could even offer to use her own egg.

-DNA testing can establish the biological parents of a child.
-Maternity and paternity tests will give parents who have children through surrogacy proof that the baby was conceived as a result of their procedure and not as a result of their surrogate falling pregnant naturally at a similar time.
+Maternity and paternity tests give parents who have children through surrogacy proof that the baby was conceived as a result of their procedure, and not as a result of their surrogate falling pregnant naturally at a similar time.

 Will my baby inherit DNA from its surrogate mother?